hellotdpaas/aws-saa-c03/readme.md

   - A. Configure S3 Standard-Infrequent Access (S3 Standard-IA) storage for the initial storage tier of the objects.
   - B. Move the files to S3 Intelligent-Tiering and configure it to move objects to a less expensive storage tier after 90 days.
-  - C. Configure S3 inventory to manage objects and move them to S3 Standard-Infrequent Access (S3 Standard-1IA) after 90 days.
+  - C. Configure S3 inventory to manage objects and move them to S3 Standard-Infrequent Access (S3 Standard-IA) after 90 days.
   - D. Implement an S3 Lifecycle policy that moves the objects from S3 Standard to S3 Standard-Infrequent Access (S3 Standard-IA) after 90 days.

   D